OpenNebula/docs/source/open_cluster_deployment/storage_setup/fs_ds.rst

 Create Image Datastore
 --------------------------------------------------------------------------------

-To create a new Image Datastore, you need to set following (template) parameters:
+To create a new Image Datastore, you need to set the following (template) parameters:

 +---------------+-------------------------------------------------------------+
 |   Attribute   |                   Description                               |